Showgirls: Casting

-Before Elizabeth Berkley was cast as Nomi Malone, a long list of actresses were considered for the role, including Pamela Anderson, Drew Barrymore, Angelina Jolie, Vanessa Marcil, Jenny McCarthy, Denise Richards, Jennifer Lopez, and Charlize Theron.
+Before Elizabeth Berkley was cast as Nomi Malone, a long list of actresses were considered for the role, including Pamela Anderson, Drew Barrymore, Angelina Jolie, Vanessa Marcil, Jenny McCarthy, Denise Richards, Elisa Donovan, Jennifer Lopez, and Charlize Theron.
 On the role of Nomi, Verhoeven said, "One of the main concerns, next to acting, was the dancing and nudity – both of those elements being extreme.
 The actress would have to be able to dance.
 And she also had to be willing to show full-frontal throughout the film.
 These elements, especially the nudity, are extremely difficult for American actresses to accept.
 And Elizabeth Berkley was the only actress that combined all three."

 Madonna and Sharon Stone were considered for the part of Cristal Connors before Gina Gershon was cast.

 Kyle MacLachlan said Dylan McDermott was the first choice for the character of Zack Carey, but he declined and MacLachlan was then cast.
 MacLachlan recalled: "That was a decision that was sort of a tough one to make, but I was enchanted with Paul Verhoeven.
 Particularly RoboCop, which I loved ...
 It was Verhoeven and Eszterhas, and it seemed like it was going to be kind of dark and edgy and disturbing and real."